gadventures/python-api-challenge/README.md

 The script will be expected to query for `/departures`, and iterate over every page, collecting all `departures` referenced from the API.

+You can do this in any style you want, synchronous or asynchronous, functional or object oriented.
+We want you to bring _your style_ (flair!) here.

-To iterate over a page, the script simply needs to follow the `next` links, which look like so in the API response:
+To iterate over a page, the script needs to follow the `next` links, which look like so in the API response:

 ```